What are the skilled trades?

 Canada’s skilled trade labour shortage

 Several reasons may account for this.
 First, working in skilled trades is not easy.
 It can be physically demanding and requires a commitment to training and developing a skill set.
 Many trades work outside, which can be unpleasant for much of the year in Canada.
-There may also be a persistent stereotype that trades work isn’t as prestigious as other professions.
+There may also be a persistent stereotype that trade work isn’t as prestigious as other professions.

-Useful transferrable skills for the trades
+Useful transferable skills for the trades

 Physical fitness and endurance are also valuable skills, given how demanding the work can be and the toll it can take on your body if you do not use proper physical form or routinely handle heavy or awkward objects.